hotosm/oam-docs-hugo/content/uploader/uploader-form.md

 ## Contributing

 In order to upload imagery to OAM, you have two options for storing your files.
 One option is to have your files stored in a publicly accessible location, which means they cannot be stored only on your computer but need to be stored in a location that allows downloads.
-Services like [Dropbox](https://www.dropbox.com) and [Google Drive](https://drive.google.com) provide easy-to-use file storage with methods for public sharing.
+Services like [Dropbox](https://www.dropbox.com) provide easy-to-use file storage with methods for public sharing.
 Alternatively, you can also upload files directly from your local device.
 This means you can select and upload files that are stored on your computer without the need for them to be in a publicly accessible location.

 ### via Dropbox